stefanoborini/book-the-software-company/reorganise.md

 # On bug reporting and issue tracking

 # To be organised
-- jira, windows and everything that gets in the way.
-- jira poor standardised workflow.
-- tickets that can't move easily across boundaries.
 - big concepts need a high level picture.
 No space to see it or poor tools to represent them.